 According to Genesis 41:45, Joseph married into the royal priest family of Heliopolis.
 Study of the Heliopolitan cosmogony makes it apparent that Heliopolis was conceived as the sacred center of the primeval ocean, called Nun.
 The many pillars of the temple symbolized the connection between the waters below and the waters above (Gen. 1:7).
 Seeing as "he was a son of Nun" (Num.
 11:28), Joshua likely belonged to a Horite Hebrew clan associated with On.

 Biblical On was perhaps the most prestigious shrine city of the ancient world.
 It was the geodetic center of Egypt.
 On was known for the purity of life of its priests.
 Plutarch wrote that the “priests of the Sun at Heliopolis never carry wine into their temples, for they regard it as indecent for those who are devoted to the service of any god to indulge in the drinking of wine whilst they are under the immediate inspection of their Lord and King.
 The priests of the other deities are not so scrupulous in this respect, for they use it, though sparingly.”

-The Habiru priest purified himself before he entered the temple.
-His purification involved fasting, abstinence from sexual relations and alcohol, ritual bathing, and an intense period of prayer.
+The Horite and Sethite priests purified themselves before entering their temples.
+The purification involved fasting, abstinence from sexual relations and alcohol, ritual bathing, and an intense period of prayer.
 Korah, Moses' half-brother, was a priest according to Numbers 16:17,18.
 His name means "shaved one."
-Habiru priests shaved their heads and bodies as part of the purification ritual.
+Shaving was part of the purification ritual.

 |Note that Jerusalem is near the center of the triangle of shrine cities.|